Roti (1 Small (6 Inches)), English Indian Mix Veg Subzi (100 G) and Dal Yellow (Hommade) (1 Serving)

 Healthy Fats

-Include a small portion of healthy fats, such as avocado slices or a handful of nuts, to help stabilize blood sugar levels.
+Include a small amount of healthy fats like avocado or a handful of nuts (almonds or walnuts) to your meal.
+Fats can slow digestion and help manage blood sugar levels.

 Stay Hydrated